isitAlo/NetNexus/README.md

 After you choose what you want the attack will start and you'll be able to see it

 <img width="1920" height="568" alt="InShot_20260507_065245110" src="https://github.com/user-attachments/assets/ece22c1d-3d67-4db4-b558-93239f175d8a" />

+### If it doesn't work that mean your device can't send enough attacks